stared/old-blog-gridsome-pre-2024/content/blog/2020-03-02-types-tests-typescript/index.md

   title: "How I Learned to Stop Worrying and Love the Types & Tests"
   href: https://medium.com/quantum-photons/how-i-learned-to-stop-worrying-and-love-the-types-tests-b6b5ee5e8ede
   status: at Quantum Tensors Medium
-  date: 2020-03-02
+  date: 2020-03-02 12:00 +0100
 slug: types-test-typescript
 ---

-*On TypeScript, ESlint, jest, TSDoc, Travis-CI, and VSCode (with inspirations from the Zen of Python)*
+_On TypeScript, ESlint, jest, TSDoc, Travis-CI, and VSCode (with inspirations from the Zen of Python)_

 It is fun to write fast without constraints, and run code in a flash.
 That is why I fell in love with Python and the Jupyter Notebook environment, a great tool for prototyping and interacting with data.
 However, interactive notebooks fall short when you want to write bigger, maintainable code.
 See the [What’s wrong with computational notebooks?](http://web.eecs.utk.edu/~azh/blog/notebookpainpoints.html) survey: